What is WordPress?

 Choosing a free theme is the obvious choice for any beginner because guess what?
 It’s FREE.

 This is perfectly fine if you just want a simple blog and you aren’t looking to build a brand or business.

 However, if you do want to grow your brand or business, I strongly recommend you purchase a decent premium theme.

 So why are premium WordPress themes better?

 - Support and updates – Unlike free themes, premium themes come with support and updates.
 This is extremely useful if something goes wrong with your website.
 If you decide to get a free theme, you’re pretty much on your own in terms of support…so be careful.

-- More features and customization – Being able to make your website stand out and catch the readers attention is one of the key aspects to a successful online business.
-Premium themes have so much more to offer in terms of customization and functionality when compared with free themes.
+- More features and customisation – Being able to make your website stand out and catch the readers attention is one of the key aspects to a successful online business.
+Premium themes have so much more to offer in terms of customisation and functionality when compared with free themes.